Desktop Enrollment Instructions for READSquared:

-· Register Online Here – Parents, you can create an account first to easily monitor your children's activity.
-Once you register, visit the Youth Services desk to receive a free tote, journal and book!
+· Enroll Online Here – Parents, you can create an account first to easily monitor your children's activity.
+Once you enroll, visit the Youth Services Desk to receive a free book!

 · Keep Reading! – Prepare your child for kindergarten by reaching 1,000 books before they enter kindergarten.